Xceptance/xlt-documentation/content/en/about-xlt/000-demo.md

 slug: "this is just an overwritten url"

 description: >
-  Just a demo for what doc can do and how the code looks like.
+  This page demos several important pieces for the documentation and is meant to support anyone who wants to update or extend the documentation.
 ---
 ## Info Boxes
 {{% note %}}
 A Note with a standard header/title